Bachelor of Economics

 (b) up to ten years as a part-time candidate.

-To qualify for the award a candidate must pass units to the value of 144 credit points with not more than 60 credit points at 100 level; at least 36 credit points at 300 level of which at least 24 credit points shall be from the UNE Business School and School of Law.
+To qualify for the award a candidate must pass units to the value of 144 credit points with not more than 60 credit points at 100-level; and at least 36 credit points at 300-level.

 Program of Study

 Candidates shall complete an approved program of study as outline in the Course Schedule comprising: